 Get help from tutors and fellow students, and leave with an action plan for developing it further, and a well-argued case if you need to persuade others of its merits.

-There will be lectures, case studies, group working, presentations and discussions.
+There are lectures, case studies, group working, presentations and discussions.